 \section{Experimental setup}

 For each batching strategy, the speech enhancement system is trained using different fixed or dynamic batch sizes.
-The considered fixed batch size are 1, 2, 4 and 8 sequences, while the considered dynamic batch sizes are 2.0\,s, 4.0\,s, 8.0\,s, 16.0\,s, 32.0\,s, 64.0\,s and 128.0\,s.
+The considered fixed batch size are 1, 2, 4 and 8 sequences, while the considered dynamic batch sizes are 2\,s, 4\,s, 8\,s, 16\,s, 32\,s, 64\,s and 128\,s.
 For bucket batching, we use 10 buckets and uniformly spaced bucket limits between the minimum and maximum mixture length.
 For each configuration, the model is trained five times using different random seeds for weight initialization, batch generation and shuffling.
 All trainings are performed on machines equipped with Intel Xeon Gold 6126 CPUs and Tesla V100 GPUs.

-The model is trained on 10~hours of noisy and reverberant mixtures generated from clean speech utterance from LibriSpeech (100-hour version) \cite{panayotov2015librispeech}, noise recordings from the TAU urban acoustic scenes 2019 development dataset \cite{heittola2019tau}, and \glspl{brir} from the university of Surrey \cite{hummersone2010surrey}.
+The model is trained on 10~hours of noisy and reverberant mixtures.
+Clean speech utterances were selected from LibriSpeech (100-hour version) \cite{panayotov2015librispeech}, noise recordings from the TAU urban acoustic scenes 2019 development dataset \cite{heittola2019tau}, and \glspl{brir} from the university of Surrey \cite{hummersone2010surrey}.
 The \gls{snr} is uniformly distributed between -5\,dB and 10\,dB.
 The target speech and up to 3 noise sources are randomly placed in the horizontal plane between -90$\degree$ and 90$\degree$ in front of the receiver.
-Fig.~\ref{fig:dist} shows the training mixture length distribution.
-When the batch size is dynamic and smaller than the maximum mixture length, the mixtures are split before training into segments of same length as the batch size, such that a batch fits at least one segment.
+Figure~\ref{fig:dist} shows the training mixture length distribution.
+When the batch size is dynamic and smaller than the maximum mixture length, the mixtures are split into segments shorter than the batch size such that a batch fits at least one segment.